 My parents are courageous.
 They sent all of their children to school despite their financial hardship, while some families might send only their sons to school in a similar situation.
 I am so proud of their commitment.

 Since I was in middle school, I have dreamt of becoming an educated woman who could support my family and myself and live my life differently from my mother’s generation.
 Education is the only vehicle I see that can help make this brighter future a reality.

 I am studying computer science at the Royal University of Phnom Penh.
 I hope to use my knowledge to contribute to improving Cambodia.

 Living here [at Harpswell] has helped me to gain leadership skills through weekly seminars provided by staff and distinguished guests.
 These cover topics such as what it means to be an independent and strong woman, and how to be a good leader.

 I have developed greater social awareness and improved my critical thinking skills through participation in weekly discussions on national and international events.
 This has made me more aware of what is happening in society and how citizens and policymakers attempt to deal with problems.

-University: 2011 degree in Computer Science from the Royal University of Phnom Penh; currently pursuing a master’s degree at the University of Chicago as an Obama Fellow
+University: 2011 degree in Computer Science from the Royal University of Phnom Penh; 2020 master’s degree in International Development from the University of Chicago Harris School of Public Policy (Obama Foundation Fellow)

 Harpswell Foundation scholarship is the turning point of my life trajectory.